gmc-code/PC-app-development/docs/tkinter_basics/tkinter_geometry_pack.rst

     | The `fill_string` value is `None`, `x`, `y`, or `both`.
     | The `fill` option specifies how the widget should fill the available space.

-Example: To create two labels with different fill options:
+Example: To create a labels with different fill options which can be uncommented:

 .. code-block:: python